Edoardo Ballerini

 Edoardo Ballerini (born March 20, 1970) is an American actor, narrator, writer, and film director.
 On screen he is best known for his work as junkie Corky Caporale in The Sopranos and the hotheaded chef in the indie film Dinner Rush (2001).
-Ballerini is a two-time winner of the Audio Publishers Association's Best Male Narrator Audie Award (2013, Beautiful Ruins by Jess Walter; 2019 Watchers by Dean Koontz) and the co-author of the Audible Original "The Angel of Rome" (2021), with Jess Walter.
+Ballerini is a two-time winner of the Audio Publishers Association's Best Male Narrator Audie Award (2013), Beautiful Ruins by Jess Walter; 2019 Watchers by Dean Koontz) and is the co-author of the story "The Angel Of Rome" in the 2021 collection of stories The Angel of Rome, by Jess Walter.
 His directorial debut, Good Night Valentino, premiered at the 2003 Sundance Film Festival.

-Early life and education
+Early life

 Ballerini was born to an Italian father, the poet Luigi Ballerini, and an American mother, the photo historian and writer Julia Ballerini.
 He grew up between New York City and Milan, Italy.
 He is a dual citizen, and bilingual.
 His early schooling took place in New York, at P.S.
-41 and later Friends Seminary, before he left home at age 14 after his parents' divorce for boarding school at Deerfield Academy.
-From there, he attended Wesleyan University, graduating a Bachelor of Arts degree English after studying under Paul Horgan.
+41 and later Friends Seminary, before he left home for boarding school, attending Deerfield Academy, at age 14 after his parents' divorce.
+From there, he attended Wesleyan University, graduating from a Bachelor of Arts degree after studying under Paul Horgan.
 The summer following his graduation, Ballerini was given a scholarship to study Latin in Rome with Father Reginald Foster, a Vatican priest.
 While in Italy, Ballerini discovered a group of international actors who were forming a theater company.
 He quit his studies and joined the troupe.
 The following fall, he attended regular acting classes in New York at HB Studio and the Lee Strasberg Theatre and Film Institute.
 He was then invited to become an observer at the Actors Studio.